grepdisc/kindfools/_pages/writeon.md

 Do you want to get involved?
 Do you have questions?
 Please reach out via [our contact form](/interest/) or by emailing our lead facilitator Hy Carrel at [hy@kindfools.org](mailto:hy@kindfools.org)

+## Supporters

+Kind Fools' WRITE ON workshops are supported by Community Canvases, community partners, and participants and volunteers.

+Kind Fools, a program of Community Canvases, is made possible with the generous support of the David and Joan Rogers Foundation and the Ralph C. Wilson, Jr. Arts & Culture Initiative administered by the Community Foundation for Greater Buffalo.

+WRITE ON workshops from December 2024 through August 2024 have been sponsored by [Roswell Park](https://www.roswellpark.org)'s CARES Program.
+The purpose of this program is to share [literature/education](https://www.roswellpark.org/newsroom/publications) on cancer prevention and screening in the hope of reducing the impact of cancer in our communities.
+For example, there are [community programs](https://www.roswellpark.org/sites/default/files/2024-03/52925infosheet_communityengagement_2024_0.pdf) available at Michigan Ave. and specific info sheets on [Lung](https://www.roswellpark.org/sites/default/files/2024-10/53886-info-sheet_lung2024.pdf), [Breast](https://www.roswellpark.org/sites/default/files/2024-10/53842-info-sheet_breast.pdf), [Colorectal](https://www.roswellpark.org/sites/default/files/2024-03/52547-info-sheet_colorectal_0324.pdf) and [Prostate Cancer](https://www.roswellpark.org/sites/default/files/2024-09/53838-info-sheet_prostate-cancer.pdf).

+WRITE ON workshops as part of The Moral Imperative as supported in-part by Just Buffalo Literary Center's [Civil Writes Project](https://www.justbuffalo.org/literary-events-in-buffalo/civil-writes-project/).

+WRITE ON workshops as part of WRITE ON - Home are supported by [Art Services, Inc](https://www.nyic.org)'s Creative Impact Fund and with the support of partners at the [New York Immigration Coalition](https://www.nyic.org).

 ## Prior workshops

 - Feb 21, 2023 workshop info [available here](https://www.facebook.com/events/593084972216087) and [write up here](/writing/first-write-on/)